 Sugar burners have taught their body that sugar (which includes starches and all other “fast” carbs) is their primary fuel source, but this also makes it really hard for that person to burn fat for energy.
 They are dependent on sugar, and when they don’t get it, things get crazy.
 Energy, mood, ravenous hunger, brain fog, etc. all sets in and takes over, turning that person into somebody they would rather not be and certainly makes them feel uncomfortable, to say the least.

 Fat burners on the other hand, can easily burn sugar whenever they want, but their body does prefer fat first and foremost.
 Fat burners have even energy levels, never reach the point of “ravenous hunger,” do not experience brain fog and have a very stable mood.
 Heck, I could go all day without food and be fine.
 I would certainly be hungry, but on a scale of 1 to 10, I usually level off at about a six or seven, regardless of how long I’ve gone without food.
+There are lots of different fat burners which are similar to chromium, and you can find the Benefits of chromium for weight loss and other supplements on different review sites.
+Just make sure you find one that would benefit your current health and diet to ensure you remain as healthy as possible!
 A sugar burner starts feeling frantic at around a six and within an hour or two, is at a nine, with fatigue, desperation and mood changes altering their state, productivity, mental functioning and more.

 The body and brain does not have to run on sugar.
 Fat and protein are both essential nutrients.
 We die without them.
 In fact, fat is necessary for optimal brain health (and not just because your brain is mostly fat).
 Fat also helps you absorb key essential vitamins.
 Fat keeps your lungs healthy and can even help fight off airborne allergens and asthma.
 Fat promotes liver health – especially saturated fat!
 Fat is also critically vital for proper hormone balance.
 These are just a few of the ways fat is more than just essential – it’s HEALTHY – and it MUST be in our diets.
 The whole “low fat” way of eating is health suicide.
 For a big long post on that topic, click here.